iQuHACK/2021_QTacos/README.md

 * QTaco: final quantum state.
 * Countdown: ___ seconds the game can last.
 #### How to play the game?
 The player will start with 3 QTortillas in a plate.
-As we explained in the synopsis, each QTortilla has an initial quantum random state,
+As we explained in the synopsis, each QTortilla has an initial quantum random state, which the user can see.
+The player will be recieving orders from the customers, that indicate the final state they want to have (the QTaco represented as a quantum state).
+The user has to build the QTacos according to the specification the customer asks for, and obtain the quantum state of the QTaco.

 ## Demostrations

 ## ToDo
+#### Things we wanna fix/implement but we didn't have enough time to do:
+* Better graphics.
+* More dificulty modes.
 ## Highlights

 ## instrucciones